Pinterest Analytics: 4 Important Metrics To Track Every Month

 The same way you determined what went well, do this to figure out what didn’t do well.

-You can look at your Pinterest Analytics data to see if your link clicks increased.
-Other good metrics to consider are viewing the total impressions for the month and total engaged audience.
+Other good metrics to consider are viewing the total impressions for the month and the total engaged audience.
+Did these numbers go up or down?

 What else can you look at to determine what went well this past month?